 \section{Conclusions}

-In this article, we have described a new machine learning method to learn the dynamics and the Kohn-Sham potential of the Kohn-Sham system.
-We have demonstrated the method with two one-dimensional examples: a one-electron harmonic oscillator model and a two-electron soft Coulomb model.
+In this article, we have described a new machine-learning method to learn the dynamics and the Kohn-Sham potential (or the hardest part -- xc potential) of the Kohn-Sham system.
+We have demonstrated the method with two one-dimensional examples: a harmonic oscillator model and a two-electron soft Coulomb model.
 In both examples, the exact dynamics of the systems could be well reproduced from the machine learning method.
-The machine-learned Kohn-Sham potential in the one-electron test captures the general feature of the actual Kohn-Sham potential, but it shows a discrepancy from the actual one in the two-electron test.
-We have analyzed the possible reasons, the memory effect is the major source of error.
-The memory effect requires considering the densities at previous timestamps.
-To overcome this difficulty, we believe the neural networks capable of handling time series(e.g. RNN, LSTM) are promising\cite{Sherstinsky2018Aug, Hochreiter1997Nov}.
+The machine-learned potential in the harmonic oscillator test captures the general feature of the actual quadratic form potential, but it shows a discrepancy from the actual one in the two-electron test.
+We have analyzed the possible reasons, and the memory effect is the major source of error.
+The memory effect requires considering the densities of previous timestamps.
+To overcome this difficulty, we believe the neural networks capable of handling time series (e.g., RNN, LSTM) are promising\cite{Sherstinsky2018Aug, Hochreiter1997Nov}.